FBI, BCA investigating in-custody death of man in south Minneapolis

-The FBI has joined the investigation into the in-custody death of a man on Minneapolis’ South Side Monday evening, who was seen in a bystander’s video repeatedly telling police he couldn’t breathe as they held him down.
+Because of the nature of the incident and the race of those involved, the FBI will be looking into whether charges could be brought against the officer, said Mayor Jacob Frey.

+“Being black in America should not be a death sentence,” said a visibly shaken Frey.
+“For five minutes, we watched a white officer press his knee into a black man’s neck.
+Five minutes.
+When you hear someone calling for help, you’re supposed to help.
+This officer failed in the most basic, human sense.
+What happened on Chicago and 38th last night is awful.
+It was traumatic.
+It serves as a reminder of how far we have to go.”

-The man, who’s identity wasn’t released but who is thought to be in his 40s, died at a nearby hospital a short time after the incident, during which he suffered a medical episode while struggling with officers, police spokesman John Elder said.
+The man, whose identity wasn’t released but who is thought to be in his 40s, died at a nearby hospital a short time after the incident, during which he suffered a medical episode while struggling with officers, police spokesman John Elder said a few hours after the incident.
+He did not elaborate on whether the man had any pre-existing medical conditions, but said that he appeared to be under the influence of alcohol or a narcotic.

 The man initially complied, but then “physically resisted” officers, Elder said.
 After they handcuffed him, officers noticed that the man was in “medical distress,” Elder said, and an ambulance was called to the scene.

-He later walked back some of those statements, saying they were based on preliminary information.
+He later corrected some of those early statements, saying they were based on preliminary information.

 “We try to put out information as quickly as possibly, information that we wholly believe to be honest and true.” he said.
 “And as we’re looking a little further we’re realizing there’s more to this.”